 BUFFER ISSUE RESOLUTION DOCUMENT (BIRD)

-BIRD ID#: 158.3

-ISSUE TITLE: AMI Touchstonefile ® Analog Buffer Models
+ISSUE TITLE: AMI Ts4file Analog Buffer Models

 REQUESTOR: Walter Katz, Signal Integriity Software, Inc.

+Todd Westerhoff, Signal Integrity Software, Inc.

+Fangyi Rao, Keysight Technologies, Inc.

+Radek Biernacki, Keysight Technologies, Inc.
-DATE SUBMITTED: February 20, 2013

-DATE REVISED: May 15, 2013; May 17 2013; May 24, 2013
+DATE SUBMITTED: February 20, 2013, May 15, 2013; May 17 2013; May 24, 2013

-DATE ACCEPTED BY IBIS OPEN FORUM:

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 The IBIS 5.1 specification provides limited capability for describing the frequency-dependent behavior of a SerDes transmitter’s analog output driver or receiver’s analog input termination network.
 This makes it difficult to model a device’s insertion and return loss accurately, both of which are key factors in determining Inter-Symbol Interference (ISI) and overall signal quality.
-This BIRD assumes that the Tx analog output and Rx termination network are described using 4 port S-parameter data and that the .s4p data is developed in a manner consistent with the subcircuits and parameters defined below.
-The subcircuits used to instantiate the transmitter and receiver on-die S-parameters are shown on the following pages.
+The IBIS 6.0 specification addressed those issues via IBIS-ISS modeling within [External Model] and [External Circuit] buffer descriptions, though the approach was not as simple and straightforward as proposed here.
+This BIRD assumes that the Tx analog output and Rx termination network are described using linear 4-port network data and that the data is developed in a manner consistent with the subcircuits and parameters defined below.
+The subcircuits used to instantiate the transmitter and receiver on-die 4-port parameters are shown on the following pages.
 These subcircuits are treated as standard templates that are used whenever the AMI parameters defined in this document are used in the .ami file.
-This BIRD defines new AMI Reserved Parameters Tstonefile, Tx_Voh, Tx_Vol, Tx_R, Rx_R.
+This BIRD defines new AMI reserved parameters Ts4file, Tx_V, Tx_R, Rx_R, and Ts4file_Includes.

 ANY OTHER BACKGROUND INFORMATION: